 As of August 2013, the app was receiving 2.5 billion page views every month.
 As of January 2014, Whisper has an user base that's 30% male and 70% female, with only 10% of their users outside the US.
 It has a very active user base, with 45% of users creating a secret post at least once a day.
 As of February 2014, its Facebook page has over 182,000 likes and its Twitter account has over 2,000 followers.

 Some users have raised concerns that their messages might not stay anonymous.
-On January 24th, 2014, Forbes published a post titled “3 Reasons To Be Wary Of Secret-Sharing App Whisper’s Claim To Anonymity,” which examined concerns of possibilities that Whisper might try create viral content out of its submissions, could introduce ads, and the fact that it keeps tabs on users to enforce its rules means the app is not perfectly anonymous.
+On January 24th, 2014, Forbes published a post titled "3 Reasons To Be Wary Of Secret-Sharing App Whisper's Claim To Anonymity," which examined concerns of possibilities that Whisper might try create viral content out of its submissions, could introduce ads, and the fact that it keeps tabs on users to enforce its rules means the app is technically not anonymous.

 There are no videos currently available.